ISL play-offs scenarios - Can East Bengal and Kerala Blasters still get a top-four finish? | Goal.com

 Jamshedpur FC (M-16, P-18)

-Jamshedpur FC face Chennaiyin, ATK Mohun Bagan, Mumbai City and Bengaluru in their final four matches.
+Jamshedpur FC next face ATK Mohun Bagan, Mumbai City and Bengaluru in their final three matches.
 If Jamshedpur win all their remaining matches they will reach 30 points and then hope that two out of Hyderabad, NorthEast United and FC Goa do not get more than six points in their final four matches.

 Chennaiyin FC (M-16, P-17)

-The former ISL champions take on Jamshedpur FC, FC Goa, NorthEast United and Kerala Blasters in their last four games and full points from all those ties will see them get to 29 points.
+The former ISL champions next take on FC Goa, NorthEast United and Kerala Blasters in their last three games and full points from all those ties will see them get to 26 points.

-With 29 points, Chennaiyin will also hope that Jamshedpur drop two points and two out of Hyderabad, NorthEast United and FC Goa do not get more than five points in their final four matches.
+With 26 points, Chennaiyin will hope that one out of Hyderabad and NorthEast United drop 10 points in their last four fixtures and Goa do not get more than three.
+If Goa and Chennaiyin are tied on 26 points then Chennaiyin go through in better head to record considering Goa will lose both the encounters against the Marina Machans.

+Among the bottom-placed teams, Jamshedpur cannot get more than four points in their last three games and Bengaluru must lose at least one out of their remaining matches.

 East Bengal (M-16, P-16)